learn-the-web/topics/modulifier-cheat-sheet/index.md

     items:
       - name: '`.clearfix`'
         details:
-          - 'Add a class that can be used on floating wrappers to trigger a clear fix.'
+          - 'A class that can be used on floating wrappers to trigger a clear fix.'
       - name: '`.left`, `.right`'
         details:
           - 'Will `float` the element to the `left` or the `right`'
       - name: '`.inline`, `.inline-block` (`.ib`), `.block`'
         details:
-          - 'Add classes to control the `display` property between `inline`, `inline-block`, and `block`'
+          - 'Classes to control the `display` property between `inline`, `inline-block`, and `block`'
       - name: '`.valign-top`, `.valign-middle`, `.valign-bottom`'
         details:
           - 'These classes allow you to control the `vertical-align` property on `inline` and `inline-block` elements or within tables.'
       - name: '`.fixed`, `.relative`, `.absolute`, `.static`'
         details:
-          - 'Add classes to control the `position` property of an element.'
+          - 'Classes to control the `position` property of an element.'
       - name: '`.zindex-1`, `.zindex-2`, `.zindex-3`'
         details:
-          - 'Add classes to control three basic `z-index` states on an element.'
+          - 'Classes to control three basic `z-index` states on an element.'
       - name: '`.pin-top-left`, `.pin-top-right`, `.pin-bottom-left`, `.pin-bottom-right`, `.pin-top-center`, `.pin-bottom-center`, `.pin-center-left`, `.pin-center-right`'
         details:
-          - 'Add a series of classes for moving a `position: absolute` element to different common locations.'
+          - 'A series of classes for moving a `position: absolute` element to different common locations.'
           - 'Simplified versions are available: `.pin-tl`, `.pin-tr`, `.pin-bl`, `.pin-br`, `.pin-tc`, `.pin-bc`, `.pin-cl`, `.pin-cr`'
       - name: '`.width-quarter`, `.width-half`, `.width-full`'
         details:
-          - 'Add a series of class for setting common widths.'
+          - 'A series of classes for setting common widths.'
           - 'Simplified versions are available: `.w-1-4`, `.w-1-2`, `.w-1`'
+      - name: '`.height-quarter`, `.height-half`, `.height-full`'
+        details:
+          - 'A series of classes for setting common heights—usually only useful the context of `position: absolute`'
+          - 'Simplified versions are available: `.h-1-4`, `.h-1-2`, `.h-1`'

   - title: 'Nice lists'
     items: